Anti-Money Laundering

 While you can still retain the services of an agent to verify the identity of a client, you can no longer rely upon a guarantor to verify an individual’s identity.
 These materials contain a sample agreement with an agent which sets out the manner by which the agent must verify the client’s identity.

-One important change to the new rules is that the payment of settlement funds in litigation files, even if they are pursuant to an Order of the Court or a Tribunal, is no longer exempt from the requirement that you verify the identity of the client.
+One important change to the rules is that the payment of settlement funds in litigation files, even if they are pursuant to an Order of the Court or a Tribunal, is no longer exempt from the requirement that you verify the identity of the client.

 Receipt of Cash